MikyGus/GodotAddonMenuSystem/README.md

 up a gamemenu step by step.

 ## Main concepts
-Start by building a main menu as you normally would.
+When using `MenuSystem` you start by building a main menu as you normally would.
 With Control-nodes and Button-nodes.

 ![BasicTreeOfButtons](Documentation/Images/basic_tree_only_buttons.png)

-`MenySystem` uses these buttons to know when to transition by connecting to the buttons `Pressed` signals.
+`MenuSystem` uses these buttons to know when to transition by connecting to the buttons `Pressed` signals.
 The button may be of any kind of button that derives from `BaseButton`. `TransitonButton`, se below, gives these buttons extra functionality.